apwelsh/hubitat/README.md

 Presently, this project is host to one solution, my implementation of the **Roku TV + App Control** Device handlers for Hubitat.

-NOTICE: This driver is being deprecated, for the new **feature-switch** branch.
-The new version being tested implements more pro-active controls over the status of the TV.
-With Alexa powered TV Apps, you will be able to see which one is on, and the apps are no longer momentary switches.
-Logging is now configureable with the new version, and child device naming is improved.  ** I highly recommend using the new version in **feature-switch** branch.
+NOTICE: This driver has been updated to a new version.
+This new version implements more pro-active controls over the status of the TV.
+With Alexa powered TV Apps.
+Now you can see which one is on, and the apps are no longer momentary switches.
+Logging is now configureable with the new version, and child device naming is improved.  ** I highly recommend using the new version **

+WARNING:  Upgrading to this new version may break some of your automations, as some functionality has changed.

 ## Getting Started